-Asian Plum Sauce is so easy to make in the slow cooker it seems silly to buy it and is perfect with duck or even spread onto a pork sandwich.
+Homemade Chinese plum sauce is so easy to make at home, using either a slow cooker or stovetop.
+It is perfect with duck or even spread onto a pork sandwich.

 - 1 Tbsp Szechuan Pepper Corns